xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

 Import and Build the Application
 ++++++++++++++++++++++++++++++++

    #.
 On your PC, open xTIMEcomposer.
+You need to be in the
-Open the edit perspective (Window->Open Perspective->XMOS Edit).
+      edit perspective (Window->Open Perspective->XMOS Edit).
+      If the XMOS Edit option isn't in the list, you are already in the edit perspective.
    #.
 Locate the ``'Simple HTTP Demo'`` item in the xSOFTip pane on the
       bottom left of the window and drag it into the Project Explorer window in the xTimeComposer.
 This will also cause the modules on